Human in the Loop Machine Learning: The Key to Better Models

 Machine learning is becoming an increasingly important concept for modern businesses of all kinds, from fintech to health care and from heavy machinery to retail.
 And the reason for such popularity is simple: ML allows us to cut corners by making accurate predictions and introducing automation.
-For instance, expert computer vision services or NLP services help businesses streamline processes and save valuable resources, both in terms of time and HR.

 But there’s more to human-in-the-loop than meets the eye.
 Aside from why it’s beneficial, it’s also worth acknowledging that there may be different types of “humans” in the machine learning loop.